-The Center is committed to increasing the capacity of mental health/behavioral health care treatment and prevention programs to address gambling, problem gambling and gambling disorder through enhanced screening, assessment, awareness, intervention, recovery and health promotion strategies, and to make the impact of gambling behaviors on recovery, health and well-being a relevant topic of conversation within communities and organizations.
+The Center is committed to increasing the ability of behavioral health providers and prevention programs to address gambling, problem gambling and gambling disorder through enhanced screening, assessment, awareness, intervention, recovery and health promotion strategies.
+To understand the impact of gambling behaviors on recovery, health and well-being; having the converstation about gambling making it a relevant topic of conversation within communities and organizations.